 Who Is Responsible When a Dog Bites?

-for any damages or injuries caused by the dog to a person's body or
+any damages or injuries caused by the dog to a person's body or property,

-property, unless the damage was sustained while the person was teasing,
+unless the damage was sustained while the person was teasing, abusing,

-abusing, or tormenting the dog.
-This a strict liability statute, it does
+or tormenting the dog.
+This is a strict liability statute, it does not

-not require the victim to prove that the dog's owner or keeper knew
+require the victim to prove that the dog's owner or keeper knew that the

-that the dog was vicious or was otherwise negligent.
-Someone other than
+dog was vicious or was otherwise negligent.
+Someone other than the dog's

-the dog's owner could be responsible for your dog bit injuries, under
+owner could be responsible for your dog bit injuries, under certain circumstances.